openpass-sso/passport-openpass/README.md

 #### Register Application

-The Google strategy authenticates users using their Google account.
-Before your application can make use of Google's authentication system, you must first [register](https://support.google.com/cloud/answer/6158849) your app to use OAuth 2.0 with Google APIs.
-Once registered, a client ID and secret will be issued which are used by Google to identify your app.
+The OpenPass strategy authenticates users using their OpenPass account.
+Before your application can make use of OpenPass's authentication system, you must first register your app with OpenPass.
+Once registered, a client ID and secret will be issued which are used by OpenPass to identify your app.

 #### Configure Strategy